Skills and resources for individual decisions about treatment

 These pages are intended for library and information professionals working to improve access to health information for patients and the public.

-If you are a member of the public looking for help or information about a health condition, the NHS Choices website provides a comprehensive health information service with a wide range of resources.
+If you are a member of the public looking for help or information about a health condition, NHS.UK provides a comprehensive health information service with a wide range of resources.